Opswatch/Resume/Resume.md

 ## Modern Campus | Devops Engineer
 August 2025 - Current

-Created architecture and infrastructure as code for EKS clusters.
+Created architecture and infrastructure as code for EKS clusters to modernize existing app infrastructure.

+Created several gitlab pipelines to automate the creation and day two updates of eks clusters allowing for selfservice.

+Created several ansible playbooks to automate daily team operation tasks eliminating the need for clickops.

 ## NinjaCat | Site Reliability Engineer
 December 2020 - July 2025